-Often, advanced terms are thrown around quickly when talking about SEO.
+Advanced terms are often thrown around quickly when talking about SEO.
 It can be difficult for someone who doesn't work with SEO on a daily basis to understand what all the terms mean.
-That's why here's a glossary with explanations so you can ask the right questions and fully understand.
-Often SEO sounds much more complex than it really is.Table of Contents
+Therefore, here is a glossary with explanations so you can ask the right questions and fully understand.
+Often, SEO sounds much more complex than it really is.Table of contents

 - <span ">Metatitel

 - SSL Certificate

 - Heading classes